Welcome to the National Bridge Organisation for Wales website

 Laws and Ethics Committee

 The Laws and Ethics committee of the Welsh Bridge Union is the national authority for the game of duplicate contract bridge in Wales, when played under the auspices of the WBU.
 It has three principal functions: it is the final WBU appeal body for appeals arising under the laws of the game; it is the principal disciplinary body of the WBU, hearing complaints against members.
-Current members are Alan Screen and Mike Tedd.
+Current members are Alan Screen, Paddy Murphy and Mike Tedd.

 An Editor for the WBU magazine urgently required.
 Please contact Alan Stephenson or Neville Richards.